jlrickert/zet/docs/134/README.md

-# Recommended php language server to use
+# Recommended PHP language server to use

 The 3 choices of language servers for PHP are as follows: [intelephense], [phpactor], [psalm], and [devsense].
 Neovim has the option of running all but [devsense].
 VSCode really only has 2 choices, [intelephense] and [devsense].